 ENVIRONMENTAL EDUCATION FOR ALL AGES

 In addition to supporting the environmental education programs with our volunteers, we also provide funding to low-income schools to be able to bus their children to the refuge so they can participate in environmental education programs such as Balcones Outdoor Programs (BOP).

 We develop and fund the Exploring Nature activity backpacks for self-directed exploration of the Refuge trails and habitat.
 During the pandemic, the visitation rate increased by almost 70% and yet staff and volunteers were restricted from almost all activities on the Refuge.
 Self-directed programs like this were essential and much valued by visitors.

-We sponsor a variety of programs throughout the year to build awareness and appreciation of the Canyonlands wildlife and habitat.
-These have included topics such as birds of prey, native plants, reptiles, managing habitat, and even a training program for hike leaders.
+We sponsor a variety of programs, webinars, hikes, and even this website.
+These build awareness and appreciation of the Canyonlands wildlife and habitat.
+We have included topics such as birds of prey, useful plants of the hill country, reptiles, managing habitat, and even a training program for new hike leaders

 In 2019, we completed a pavilion at Doeskin Ranch.
 The pavilion can easily seat over 100 people.
 We can now host programs in the shade!